 Injuries can result in life-long impairments and disabilities.
 Financial experts analyze the future loss of income, medical expenses, and the cost of care a person may incur because of an injury.

 A rehabilitation specialist works with the injured party to determine the loss of functional abilities that could prevent the person from working, caring for their personal needs, or enjoying the quality of life they did before the accident.
 They can also testify about prosthetics and other specialized equipment the person might require in the future.

-Accident reconstructionists use the evidence in a case to “reconstruct” how a car or other motor vehicle accident occurred.
+Accident reconstructionists use the evidence in a case to “reconstruct” how a car accident occurred.
 They identify the factors that led to the accident and the parties responsible for those factors.
 The specialist can also identify the level of fault for each person who contributed to the cause of the accident.

 Manufacturing and Engineering Specialists

 Product liability claims can include complicated issues related to design and manufacturing.
 Expert witnesses help judges and juries understand technical, scientific, and production concepts.